Story Points Estimation

 Common Mistakes Related to Using Story Points

 - When teams equate story points to just uncertainty, complexity, or value.
 Story points are about effort.
-Uncertainty, complexity, and risk of course influence effort, but each alone is not enough to define effort.
+Uncertainty, complexity, and risk influence effort, but each alone is not enough to define it.

 - Moving from story points to hours.
 When teams move from story points to hours, they stop benefiting from the speed of relative estimation.
 Working in hours, they have a risk of giving commitment.
 It provides a false sense of accuracy as they reduce a story point with a time range of 10–20 hours to a precise number like 14 hours.